awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/index.md

 - [Swift](./swift.md)
 - [Web](./web.md)

-In addition, we also provide [HTTP API](./http-api.md) for directly report click stream data to the data pipeline.
+In addition, we also provide [HTTP API](./http-api.md) to collect clickstream data from other platforms (e.g., server) through http request.

 ## Key features and benefits